progrium/skywatch/README.md

 Skywatch is a command-line utility that manages checking and alerting scripts used by a builtin watcher service.
-Skywatch deploys these scripts and service for you on Heroku where they can run and monitor anything from the cloud for free.
+Skywatch deploys these scripts and the service on Heroku where they can run and monitor anything from the cloud for free.

 The watcher service runs check scripts that can assert